kylebeee/MetaMerkles/README.md

+# Development has been moved to the Akita smart contract repository

 ## MetaMerkles - Smart contract ingestable metadata on groups of practically any size

 WIP Tealscript Contracts for putting Merkle roots on chain & allowing other contracts to verify & fetch metadata against those merkle roots.